Most people choose WordPress as their website’s CMS because it’s easy to use and SEO friendly out of the box.

 - Install ShortPixel

 There’s a checkbox in WordPress that, if checked, is effectively an SEO death sentence for your website because it prevents Google from indexing your pages.
-This may interest you : The Only 8 Link-Building Tools You Need in 2021 (Free & Paid).
+On the same subject : SEO Analytics: The Simple Step-By-Step Guide.
 And if Google can’t index your pages, they can’t rank.

 You’ll find this under Settings > Reading > Search engine visibility: